 - Except for jury trials, hearings will continue to be conducted remotely. - Judges will conduct remote hearings five days per week in virtual courtrooms.
 Except for jury trials, no parties or attorneys should appear in person unless specifically directed to do so by a judge. - The Civil Division has resumed jury trials.
-The Civil Division has the capacity to conduct at least two jury trials simultaneously.
-The two courtrooms used for jury trials are in Buildings A and B. The Civil Division will coordinate with the Criminal Division to determine if there are any additional courtrooms to conduct additional trials as needed. - The Civil Division will continue to conduct remote non-jury trials in multiple courtrooms. - When the Civil Division schedules in-court jury or non-jury trials, it will schedule the trial during a hearing with all counsel or parties present. - The Civil Division will continue to conduct remote hearings, including evidentiary hearings and bench trials, in any case where it is appropriate. - Any emergency motion must be electronically filed and emailed to Civilefilings@dcsc.gov. - An application for fee waivers and any filing accompanying the application may be electronically filed and emailed to Civilefilings@dcsc.gov.
+The Civil Division has the capacity to conduct at least three jury trials simultaneously.
+For health and safety reasons, spectators are strongly encouraged to observe civil jury trials remotely, and the court reserves the right to limit the number of people physically present in any courtroom. - The Civil Division will continue to conduct remote non-jury trials in multiple courtrooms. - When the Civil Division schedules in-court jury or non-jury trials, it will schedule the trial during a hearing with all counsel or parties present. - The Civil Division will continue to conduct remote hearings, including evidentiary hearings and bench trials, in any case where it is appropriate. - Any emergency motion must be electronically filed and emailed to Civilefilings@dcsc.gov.

-- The public windows in the clerk's office for the Civil Actions Branch in the Moultrie Courthouse and for the Small Claims and Landlord Tenant Branches in Building B are open from 8:30 - 5:00 on Monday through Friday.
+- An application for fee waivers and any filing accompanying the application may be electronically filed and emailed to Civilefilings@dcsc.gov. - The public windows in the clerk's office for the Civil Actions Branch in the Moultrie Courthouse and for the Small Claims and Landlord Tenant Branches in Building B are open from 8:30 - 5:00 on Monday through Friday.
 The clerk's office will use social distancing and capacity limits to protect the health of the public and staff.
 Limited staff will work onsite, and other staff will continue to work remotely. - Drop boxes have been installed in Building B for filers to stamp and drop off their filings in small claims and landlord-tenant cases. - All evictions, foreclosure proceedings, and debt collection proceedings are stayed to the extend required by statute.
-However, if any such statutory moratoriaum is lifted, such matters will proceed as scheduled thereafter. - The Civil Division may conduct remote hearings or rule on ripe motions in eviction, foreclosure, and debt collection cases that are not stayed.
-These matters include Small Claims matters that are not subject to the General Order Regarding Debt Collection Cases issued on May 7, 2020 or the statutory moratorium for debt collection cases and Landlord and Tenant matters that are not subject to the statutory moratorium, and such other motion hearings or short evidentiary hearings as may be appropriate including hearings on service of process, ex parte proof, and protective orders. - The Court can accept in-person payments required by a protective order.
+However, if any such statutory moratorium is lifted, such matters will proceed as scheduled thereafter. - The Civil Division will continue to conduct remote hearings or rule on ripe motions in eviction, foreclosure, and debt collection cases that are not stayed. - The Court can accept in-person payments required by a protective order.
 Tenants shall make non-cash payments by one of the following methods: (1) bringing or mailing the payment to the Landlord and Tenant Clerk's Office, 510 4th Street NW, Room 110, Washington, DC 20001; (2) depositing the payment in the drop box in Building B, 510 4th Street NW, Washington, DC 20001 with the case number written on the payment; (3) making the payment electronically through the court's portal, provided that the total monthly payment does not exceed \$1,000.
 Please see the Notice of the Clerk's Offices Operations for instructions about electronic payments: